kritanu/SmartDepot/README.md

 **How it works**

-* Climate sensing is done by a sensor on the raspberri pi which constantly returns the temperature and humidity value.
+* Climate sensing is done by a sensor on the raspberry pi which constantly returns the temperature and humidity value.

 * The intruder detection does motion detection using openCV.
 When an intruder is detected, it triggers a simple mail transfer protocol (SMTP)